helenbatson/disaster-relief-effort/README.md

 ### Licensing, Authors, Acknowledgements

 The data files were retrieved from www.figure-eight.com.
-Thanks to my mentors at [Udacity]https://www.udacity.com/ for helping me to understand my results
+Thanks to my mentors at [Udacity]https://www.udacity.com/ for helping me to understand my results.